quangd42/quangd42/README.md

 - 💼 I've worked as a product manager for the last 5 years.
 - 🎚️ I love working on productivity tools and streamlining workflows.
 - 🌱 I’m learning and loving the simplicity and productivity of Go.
-- 🔭 I’m currently looking to transition into a hands-on development role.
+- 🔭 I’m currently looking for opportunities to get more hands-on development experience.
 - 📫 Reach me on [LinkedIn](www.linkedin.com/in/quangdn42).

 <!--